jtsampson/auth0-mapi-apollo/README.md

 # Issues
 * Testing  the get/update/delete for branding templates requires a paid auth0 plan.
 * Need for pact tests
+* Creation of LogStream for Event Grid seems require Azure Account...API complains about resource group name when creating from dashboard,

 # Mapping APIS to Query/Mutation